luigiselmi/pilot-sc4-fcd-producer/README.md

     $ mvn install

 ##Install and Run
-This component can be run as a Java application running the command
+This component can be run as a Java application passing some arguments to select the Flink application and further parameters.

+### Floating Car Data Producer
+In order to start a producer run the following command

-    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar -input <path_to_the_gzipped_file>
+    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar producer -path <path_to_the_gzipped_file> -topic <a kafka topic>

+The job can also be started from the Flink JobManager, see the [Flink JobManager Quick Star Setup](https://ci.apache.org/projects/flink/flink-docs-release-1.0/quickstart/setup_quickstart.html) to learn how to do it.
+Once Flink is started you can submit a job uploading the project jar file and setting the following parameters

+    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Program Arguments: producer --path <path_to_the_gzipped_file> --topic <a kafka topic>

+### Floating Car Data Consumer
+In order to start a consumer run the following command

+    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar consumer -topic <a kafka topic> -window <seconds>

-The job can also be started from the Flink JobManager.
+This job can also be started from the Flink JobManager.
+You can submit a job uploading the same project jar file and setting the following parameters

+    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Program Arguments: consumer --topic <a kafka topic> --window <seconds>

+### Floating Car Data Map-Match
+In order to start the map-match run the following command

+    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar mapmatch -topic <a kafka topic> -window <seconds>

+You can submit the MapMatch job to the Flink Job manager uploading the jar file and setting the following parameters

+    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Program Arguments: mapmatch --topic <a kafka topic> --window <seconds>

 ##Licence
 Apache 2.0